devops329/devops/instruction/awsS3/awsS3.md

 ## S3 access

-By default all S3 buckets are private and the objects they contain can only be accessed by entities that you give permission.
+By default, all S3 buckets are private and the objects they contain can only be accessed by entities that you give permission.
 This can be done by creating an AWS IAM Role that has a policy giving it permission to the bucket.

 ```json
 {